Marathon-fan/AWS/AWSAPIGateway/chapter7MonitoringAPI/README.md

 also, in
     GEt/{id}, -> method request-> API key required -> tick true

-then hit deploy API
+then hit deploy API(so that api key applys)

 then we use postman,

 when we set header
-"x-api-key":"ourAPIKey", then we get get access to  https://fzlvkzeda2.execute-api.ap-southeast-2.amazonaws.com/stage/order/ab956
+"x-api-key":"ourAPIKey", then we get get access to  url/stage/order/ab956

 //--------------enable cloudwatch logging